Be Aware of Threats

 • Strangers don’t send millions of dollars to random people (you) on the internet.

-DISSECTING A PHISHING EMAIL
+DISSECTING A PHISHING MESSAGE

-Phishing can be easy to spot
+Phishing can be hard to spot

 It’s probably a phishing scam if: